Frequently Asked Questions

-- Job Search Child Care: If a parent or step-parent, meets eligibility criteria except averaging 25 hours per week of work, school, or training hours, 3 months of job search child care may be available.
+- Job Search Child Care: If a parent or step-parent meets eligibility criteria except averaging 25 hours per week of work, school, or training hours, early-learning child care tuition scholarships are available for a limited time to support you while searching for employment.
+For child care to continue, employment must be found within 90 days of child care starting.
 Parents may self-attest their need for job search child care to actively seek employment and that their family income is below 85 percent of the state median income if it applies.
 If after 3 months of job search child care, documented employment eligibility hours are not met, child care will end.
-Job Search Child Care is a temporary waiver to eligibility and is only available for enrollments through September 30, 2022.
-Job Search Child Care is only available to job seekers, not to begin school or training.

 If participating in educational activities, must make successful progress towards completion of the degree, license, or certification each semester, which is defined as being officially enrolled in and meeting attendance standards of the program in which the student is enrolled.
 Successful progress towards completion of educational activities is only assessed at redetermination.

 Families meeting the definition of experiencing homelessness may have up to 3 months to provide documentation verifying age and citizenship of child(ren) needing care, as needed.

 Household must be within income guidelines.
 Gross earnings reported will be matched to the wage earnings submitted by employers to the UI Wage Earning System at the Texas Workforce Commission (TWC).
 Information provided may be matched with other state and federal agencies.